-The bill also requires that audits must be performed in accordance with generally accepted auditing standards and that reviews must be performed in according with the Statements on Standards for Accounting and Review Services of the American Institute of Certified Public Accountants.
+The bill also requires that audits must be prepared in accordance with generally accepted auditing standards, by an independent certified public accountant, and that reviews must be prepared in according with the Statements on Standards for Accounting and Review Services by an independent certified public accountant.
 Audited and reviewed financial statements must be accompanied by a report signed and prepared by the CPA that performed the audit or review.